FluidNumerics/amd-rocm-cloud/aws/README.md

 This will create an AMI in the account of AWS_ACCESS_KEY that can then be use to create a VM instance with an AMD GPU on, for example, a g4ad.4xlarge instance and the AMD GPU will be visible to rocminfo.

-An image created this way can useful for creating Singularity images for AMD GPUs for systems where root privileges are not available.
+An image created this way can be useful for creating Singularity images for AMD GPUs for systems where root privileges are not available.